LakshmiPriyaDiwakar2706/LakshmiPriyaDiwakar2706/README.md

 - 🛠️ Create and showcase three personal projects that highlight the practical applications and impact of data science in real-life scenarios.

 ### 🚀 Long-Term Goal
-- 🏥 Dedicate my data science expertise to spearhead advancements and efficiency in healthcare, one of the pillars of a thriving society.
-I am equally interested in the education domain, firmly believing in the transformative power of both health and education in an individual's life.
+- 🏥 Leverage my data skills in the marketing domain to find insights and deliver actionable recommendations.

 ### 🌐 Connect with Me